The death of this reproductive female represents a massive loss for the right whale population.

 Like many whales in the population, Punctuation, her calves, and grand-calves have faced numerous challenges.
 Punctuation bore scars from five separate entanglements and two minor vessel strikes.
 In 2016, Punctuation’s calf #4681 was struck and killed by a ship.
 Both daughter #1601 and granddaughter #2701 suffered severe entanglements that lead to the death of #2701 in 2000 and the disappearance of #1601 in 2001.
 Punctuation’s grandson #3853 was seen in 2011 with deep propeller cuts to his back and is presumed dead.

-We realized that this means Punctuation’s lineage is now extinct- her family tree is no longer able to grow.
+We realized that this means Punctuation’s female lineage is now extinct, and five of her eight calves are known or presumed dead.
 Her family is a tragic representation of the consequence of our species invasion into their world.

 Researchers are hopeful that Punctuation’s body can be brought ashore so a necropsy (animal autopsy) can be performed and we can identify her cause of death.
 Understanding how and why right whales are killed is essential to evaluating and improving management and conservation efforts aimed at saving this species.
 In the meantime, researchers mourn the loss of yet another important whale in this population and an old friend we’ll dearly miss seeing out on the water.